THEOplayer/documentation/faq/25-what-does-error-can-only-be-initiated-by-user-gesture-mean.md

 # What does the error message 'can only be initiated by a user gesture' imply?
-Can I still force the desired action?
+Can I still force the desired action

 You may get this error if you are trying to have the player execute an action without it being initiated by the user.
 A typical example is going fullscreen or automatically starting playback (often on mobile).